7 Steps To Creating The Optimal Lead Scoring System

 Remember, your lead scoring system is only as good as its rules.

-What follows is a seven-step plan for creating an optimal scoring system.
-If you follow these steps, you’ll have categorically balanced point distribution that accounts for fit and behavior.
-In short, your system will boast the complexity needed to accurately prioritize your very best leads.
+Let’s dive into a seven-step plan for creating an optimal scoring system.
+Following these steps will give you a balanced point distribution that accounts for fit and behavior.
+In short, your system will boast the complexity needed to prioritize your very best leads accurately.

 Step 1: What Do You Require?

-First, establish the minimum criteria a lead must meet to become a customer.
-If a criterion is not truly essential, don’t list it here.
+To create an optimal scoring system, you must first establish the minimum criteria a lead must meet to become a customer.
 Consider only the required qualifications.
-For instance, your customer may need to be 18 years of age or older.
-Or, they might have to live in a specific region.
+For instance, your customer may need to be 18 or older or live in a specific region.

-If you’re struggling to identify your minimum requirements, think about factors that disqualify leads from becoming customers.
+If you’re struggling to identify your minimum requirements, consider factors that disqualify leads from becoming customers.
 From that perspective, you should be able to determine the bare minimum benchmarks leads must meet to earn your attention.

 Step 2: Who Are You Targeting?

 Next, identify the core qualities of your target market.
 If you are familiar with your existing customer base, you’ll probably be able to list many of those attributes quickly.
-Unlike the minimum qualifications referenced in step one, your contacts don’t need to have these characteristics to qualify as a customer.
-Rather, the core qualities are traits that your typical customer possesses, and the goal is to identify prospects that are most like your typical customer.
+Unlike the minimum qualifications referenced in step one, your contacts don’t need these characteristics to qualify as customers.
+Instead, the core qualities are traits that your typical customer possesses, and the goal is to identify prospects that are most like your typical customer.
 If leads are similar to your existing customer base, they are likely a product fit.

 Step 3: Who Is Your Ideal Lead?

-Now you want to identify characteristics of the “perfect” customer so that such leads earn a higher score.
+Now, you want to identify the characteristics of the “perfect” customer so that such leads earn a higher score.
 Consider what makes some leads better than others.
 What are the qualities and characteristics of your ideal leads?
-That is a question better posed to your sales team, but don’t neglect to get marketing’s input.
-Such characteristics, for example, might be factors like budget size, a deal with a contact in upper management, or a short timeframe to purchase.
+For example, such characteristics might be factors like budget size or a short timeframe to purchase.

-For further guidance, you could survey your customers or create a spreadsheet that details characteristics of your highest paying customers.
+For further guidance, you could survey your customers or create a spreadsheet that details the characteristics of your highest-paying customers.
 That way, you can identify common threads and score such factors appropriately.

 Step 4: How Do Customers Behave?